survivejs/react-book/manuscript/11_linting_in_webpack.md

 }
 ```

+T> ESLint supports ES6 features through configuration.
+You will have to specify the features to use through [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.

 The severity of an individual rule is defined by a number as follows:

 * 0 - The rule has been disabled.